fdopen/ppx_cstubs/docs/enums.md

 as well as a value `day` of type `day Ctypes.typ`.

-In some cases further annotations are required due to the different syntax rules of OCaml and C:
+In some cases, further annotations are required due to the different syntax rules of OCaml and C:

 ```c